-Eastfield College won the 2017 NJCAA National Championships, the NJCAA Region 5 Championships, and the Dallas Athletic Conference Championship.
+Eastfield College won the 2017 NJCAA National Championships, the NJCAA Region 5 Championships, and the Metro Athletic Conference Championship.
 The team finished 28-7 overall and 10-0 in conference play.

-In 2016, Eastfield finished 3rd Place in the NJCAA National Championships, won the NJCAA Region 5 Championships, and the Dallas Athletic Conference Championship.
+In 2016, Eastfield finished 3rd Place in the NJCAA National Championships, won the NJCAA Region 5 Championships, and the Metro Athletic Conference Championship.
 The team finished 26-5 overall and 10-0 in conference.

-In Crisp's first year in 2014, he led Eastfield to the NJCAA Region 5 Semi-Final match and finished in fourth place in the Dallas Athletic Conference, 6-4, with an overall record of 7-17.
+In Crisp's first year in 2014, he led Eastfield to the NJCAA Region 5 Semi-Final match and finished in fourth place in the Metro Athletic Conference, 6-4, with an overall record of 7-17.

 In the past four years, Eastfield has earned three 1st Team All-Americans, four National Championship All-Tournament Selections, one national tournament MVP, two conference MVPs, eight 1st Team All-Region/All-Conference selections, five 2nd Team All-Conference selections, 21 Region Player of the Week honors, five NJCAA National Player of the Week honors, 23 conference academic awards, six NJCAA Academic All-American awards, and three Chancellor's Award for Academics.

 Crisp was selected as the 2017 NJCAA Division III Coach of the Year, AVCA Two-Year College Southwest Region Coach of the Year in 2016 and 2017, NJCAA District C Coach of the Year in 2016 and 2017, and Metro Athletic Conference Coach of the Year in 2016 and 2017.